zhangqianhui/CnnForAndroid/README.md

 [protobuf](https://github.com/google/protobuf)

-# Supporting Caffe model
+# Support Caffe model

 tiny-cnn provide the caffe-convertor.cpp to support the caffe model.The project also support the caffe model from  compiling the caffe_convertor and protobuf.

-# For Gender Recogniton
+# Gender Recognition

  this project also provide a sample for caffe model to distingguish man from woman also called gender recognition.